rocky-linux/documentation/docs/books/learning_ansible/05-deployments.md

 * `ansistrano_before_<task>_tasks_file`
 * or `ansistrano_after_<task>_tasks_file`

-* Easy example: send an email (or whatever you want like slack notification) at the begining of the deployment:
+* Easy example: send an email (or whatever you want like Slack notification) at the beginning of the deployment:

 ```